Wildlife sanctuary volunteering in Ecuador

 Fly in to Quito airport (UIO) on a Sunday.
 You will be transferred to a guest house in the centre of Quito where you will spend your first night.
 This is a good opportunity to recover from your flight and get used to the time difference.
-The next day you will be collected early for your transfer up to the project site.
+The next day you will be collected early for your private transfer up to the project site.
 The drive takes approximately 5 hours.

 What is provided

 - Access to your personal ‘My Oyster’ account – our online portal where you can find out much more about the programme and manage your booking.

 - Pre-departure advice covering medical, safety and project advice

 - Help and advice from our UK office 24/7 whilst in Ecuador

 - Full orientation and induction to project before you begin

 - Transfer from Quito airport to your first night accommodation

 - First night guest house accommodation in Quito – dinner and breakfast included